 However, just as fluctuating sleep patterns can have an effect on our blood sugar, diabetics may find that having unstable blood sugars can cause a poor night’s sleep.
 Healthy bodies naturally regulate insulin and blood glucose overnight to maintain stable blood sugars, but people who are prone to unstable blood sugars may find that they wake up with out-of-range blood sugars.
-Timing meals, eating slow-release carbohydrates like wholegrain foods, and keeping a close eye on blood sugars around bedtime and first thing in the morning can help with maintaining bood sugar levels.
+Timing meals, eating slow-release carbohydrates like wholegrain foods, and keeping a close eye on blood sugars around bedtime and first thing in the morning can help with maintaining blood sugar levels.

-Diabetics and non-diabetics alike can find that bad night’s sleep can leave us feeling exhausted and run-down.
-Even non-diabetics show more fluctuations in blood sugar when they’re sleep deprived compared to when they’ve had a reasonable night’s sleep.
+Diabetics and non-diabetics alike can find that bad night’s sleep can leave us feeling exhausted and run down.
+Even non-diabetics show more fluctuations in blood sugar when they’re sleep-deprived compared to when they’ve had a reasonable night’s sleep.
 This tiredness can also make us feel hungry, turning to sweet snacks to try and compensate for the low energy levels of fatigue.

 Caffeine has a significant effect on blood glucose management in type 2 diabetics, and may also contribute to the development of type 2 diabetes.
 Caffeine has long been a controversial factor in discussions of blood glucose control, and there have been some suggestions that some caffeinated drinks have some protective qualities.
 However, the most recent high-quality studies have found that there is a negative impact of caffeine on blood sugar management.

 Stress – whether family and personal worries, pressures at work, injury, illness, or any of the myriad other stressors in our modern lives – has a complicated relationship with blood sugar control.
 But it is not just acute stress that can affect our blood sugar levels.
 Longer-term mental health conditions, anxiety and depression all have an impact on the way our bodies regulate insulin and blood sugar.
-The impact of this is most likely to be serious in diabetics, but can affect anybody, diabetic or not.
-It has been suggested that longer-term, heightened stress levels keeps the body in a low-key ‘fight or flight’ type state.
+The impact of this is most likely to be serious in diabetics but can affect anybody, diabetic or not.
+It has been suggested that longer-term, heightened stress levels keep the body in a low-key ‘fight or flight’ type state.
 What this means is that the nervous system is always ready to provide the body with more glucose.
-In fact, the correlation is likely to be complex, and involve the impact of stress and mental illness on other aspects of life, including sleep, diet, activity, and use of alcohol and caffeine.
+In fact, the correlation is likely to be complex and involve the impact of stress and mental illness on other aspects of life, including sleep, diet, activity, and use of alcohol and caffeine.

 Source: Active Health SG

 When we exercise, we need extra energy in the form of glucose to be available to use in our cells.
 We also need insulin to enable those cells to retrieve and use the sugar from the blood that is circulating throughout our body.
-One immediate effect of exercise is to lower the blood sugar, as we use up energy with activity.
-The length and intensity of a workout affects its impact on blood sugars.
+One immediate effect of exercise is to lower blood sugar, as we use up energy with activity.
+The length and intensity of a workout affect its impact on blood sugars.
 Diabetics, particularly those who use insulin, may be advised to check their blood sugar levels before and after a workout or any sustained intense activity.
 There is some evidence that exercising in the afternoon is of the most benefit to blood sugar levels, in keeping with the body’s circadian rhythm and natural energy level fluctuations.

 Acute illness is closely associated with fluctuations in blood glucose levels.
 The physical stress of illness, the use of some medications, and the impact of illness on other aspects of life like sleep quality, hydration and nutrition all contribute to unstable blood sugars.
 It isn’t always possible to avoid an acute illness, but diabetics should be mindful of the potential effect of illness on their blood sugar control.

-Alcohol is metabolised in a similar way to other simple sugars, and usually causes an initial spike in blood sugar immediately after consumption.
-Unlike other sugars, alcohol affects the liver’s ability to deliver glucose into the blood stream.
+Alcohol is metabolised in a similar way to other simple sugars and usually causes an initial spike in blood sugar immediately after consumption.
+Unlike other sugars, alcohol affects the liver’s ability to deliver glucose into the bloodstream.
 This means that after an initial spike, blood sugars can dip significantly.